miuraDS/devcontainer-python-node-cli-template/README.md

 # devcontainer-python-node-cli-template

-This is a template repository for a development environment using Python Dev Containers, allowing you to use Gemini CLI and CodexGA.
+This is a template repository for a development environment using Python Dev Containers, allowing you to use Gemini CLI and Codex.

 ## Overview

 This repository provides a template for a development environment using Python Dev Containers.
-It is configured to allow for the use of Gemini CLI and CodexGA, enabling you to immediately begin development in a containerized environment.
+It is configured to allow for the use of Gemini CLI and Codex, enabling you to immediately begin development in a containerized environment.

 ## Features

 - **Python Development Environment**: A ready-to-use Python development environment.
 - **Dev Containers**: Ensures a reproducible development environment by using Dev Containers.
-- **Gemini CLI and CodexGA**: Pre-configured for use with Gemini CLI and CodexGA.
+- **Gemini CLI and Codex**: Pre-configured for use with Gemini CLI and Codex.

 ## Prerequisites